-- 2 (45) The real and personal property located within the town of West Warwick at 211 - 3 Cowesett Avenue, Plat 29-Lot 25, which consists of approximately twenty-eight thousand seven - 4 hundred and fifty (28,750) square feet and is owned by the Station Fire Memorial Foundation of - 5 East Greenwich, a Rhode Island nonprofit corporation. - (46) Real and personal property of the Comprehensive Community Action Program, a qualified tax exempt corporation under § 501(c)(3) of the United States Internal Revenue Code. - 8 (47) Real and personal property located at 52 Plain Street, within the city of Pawtucket 9 of the Pawtucket Youth Soccer Association, a Rhode Island nonprofit corporation. - (48) As an effort to promote business growth, tangible business or personal property, in whole or in part, within the community's limits, subject to authorization by formal action of the council of any city or town. - (b) Except as provided below, when a city or town taxes a for-profit hospital facility, the value of its real property shall be the value determined by the most recent full revaluation or statistical property update performed by the city or town; provided, however, in the year a nonprofit hospital facility converts to or otherwise becomes a for-profit hospital facility, or a for-profit hospital facility is initially established, the value of the real property and personal property of the for-profit hospital facility shall be determined by a valuation performed by the assessor for the purpose of determining an initial assessed value of real and personal property, not previously taxed by the city or town, as of the most recent date of assessment pursuant to § 44-5-1, subject to a right of appeal by the for-profit hospital facility which shall be made to the city or town tax assessor with a direct appeal from an adverse decision to the Rhode Island superior court business calendar.
+- 2 (45) The real and personal property located within the town of West Warwick at 211 - 3 Cowesett Avenue, Plat 29-Lot 25, which consists of approximately twenty-eight thousand seven - 4 hundred and fifty (28,750) square feet and is owned by the Station Fire Memorial Foundation of - 5 East Greenwich, a Rhode Island nonprofit corporation. - 6 (46) Real and personal property of the Comprehensive Community Action Program, a 7 qualified tax exempt corporation under § 501(c)(3) of the United States Internal Revenue Code. - 8 (47) Real and personal property located at 52 Plain Street, within the city of Pawtucket 9 of the Pawtucket Youth Soccer Association, a Rhode Island nonprofit corporation. - (48) Real and personal property located at 1944 Warwick Avenue within the city of Warwick of Ocean State Centers for Independent Living, a Rhode Island nonprofit corporation, and personal property of the corporation wherever located. - (b) Except as provided below, when a city or town taxes a for-profit hospital facility, the value of its real property shall be the value determined by the most recent full revaluation or statistical property update performed by the city or town; provided, however, in the year a nonprofit hospital facility converts to or otherwise becomes a for-profit hospital facility, or a for-profit hospital facility is initially established, the value of the real property and personal property of the for-profit hospital facility shall be determined by a valuation performed by the assessor for the purpose of determining an initial assessed value of real and personal property, not previously taxed by the city or town, as of the most recent date of assessment pursuant to § 44-5-1, subject to a right of appeal by the for-profit hospital facility which shall be made to the city or town tax assessor with a direct appeal from an adverse decision to the Rhode Island superior court business calendar.